codess-aus/AZ-220/SetUp_Infrastructure.md

 MQTT over WebSockets: MQTT was designed to be lightweight both operationally and from a code footprint standpoint.
 This is ideally suited to environments where latency may be introduced due to unreliable communication methods.
 MQTT over WebSockets operates over port 443, which is a commonly open firewall port for HTTPS.

 MQTT: MQTT operates natively over port 8883, which is not a commonly open firewall port.
+MQTT was designed to be lightweight both operationally and from a code footprint standpoint.
+It is ideally suited to environments where latency may be introduced due unreliable communication methods.

 AMQP: Like MQTT, AMQP is commonly used in IOT communications.
 AMQP is more robust than MQTT, offers a broader set of features, and can take advantage of connection multiplexing.
 As a result, the AMQP footprint is larger than MQTT, and it is not used on devices with less than IMB RAM.
 AMQP operates over port 5671.
+AMQP is commonly used in IOT communications.
+Compared to MQTT, AMQP is more robust, offers a broader set of features, and can take advantage of connection multiplexing.

 AMQP over WebSockets: AMQP over WebSockets is not used on devices with less than IMB RAM.
 AMQP over WebSockets operates over port 443.

 HTTPS: HTTPS is recommended only for devices that do not support MQTT or AQMP because it was not designed for IOT device communications.
 While HTTPS has a smaller footprint than AQMP, this requires larger payloads to transfer the same information than MQTT or AQMP.
 MQTT is better for high-latency communications.
+HTTPS is a common Internet protocol traditionally used to transfer data between clients and web servers.
+However, its use has been expanded to include a variety of other scenarios, like IOT.
+Message Queue Telemetry Transport (MQTT) and Advanced Message Queuing Protocol (AMQP) support file uploads, but HTTPS is required when uploading from a physical IOT device e.g. an IOT camera that uploads large media files.